The Department of Homeworld Security, Book 2.

 Brendan has always dreamed of making alien contact.
 He’s about to get lucky.

-When Brendan Sloan sends transmissions into deep space, he never thinks his dream of contacting aliens will come true.
-The sultry voice that responds is something out of his geeky dreams.
-He’s convinced Kira was sent by his government to keep an eye on him while he’s on vacation—that is, until she shows up on his doorstep in a silver spaceship.
+When Brendan Sloan sends transmissions into deep space, he never believes he’ll actually reach aliens.
+The sultry voice that responds is too good to be true.
+He’s convinced Kira was sent by his government to keep an eye on him while he’s on vacation from his top secret communications project—until she shows up on his doorstep in a silver spaceship.

 Brendan sat at his table in front of a plate of cold bean burritos.
 He only vaguely remembered preparing them.
 Going through the motions of making lunch calmed him down enough to know that he wasn’t going to have an appetite for a while.

 His first thought had been to call Eric, but he wasn’t sure that was the best idea.
 If this was a ruse to get Brendan back on the project, that would be playing right into their hands.
 If it wasn’t…